IgorChukarin/Give-Me-Binary/README.md

 1. Choose the difficulty by turning the potentiometer.
 The game offers four difficulty levels: Easy, Medium, Hard, and Expert, which affect the time limit for your response.
 2. Press the leftmost button to start the game.
 3. Input your binary answer by pressing the buttons.
 Each button corresponds to a specific bit (0 or 1).
 For example:
-   - Button 1 (leftmost) represents the least significant bit (LSB).
+   - Button 1 (leftmost) represents the least significant bit.
-   - Button 4 (rightmost) represents the most significant bit (MSB).
+   - Button 4 (rightmost) represents the most significant bit.
 4. The LEDs will indicate if you set a bit to 1.
 Correct answers will be acknowledged, and you can move to the next round.
-Incorrect or slow answers will end the game.
+If the answer was not provided in time the game is over.
+5. You will see your score and if it is greater then previus, arduino will show it in the main menu!